JerzyKruszewski/RachelDiscordBot/README.md

 Every staff member will be able to add and remove role rewards using `$Add Level Role {role ping} {required lvl}` and `$Remove Level Role {role ping}` commands.

+### Moderation announcement system
+Moderation announcements are special messages that can be modified by any staff member.

+To add new moderation announcement every staff member can use `$Create Announcement {channel where put announcement} {title of announcement}|{content of announcement}` command.
+It is very important that first | character is end of title, so no spoilers in title (in content they are possible).

+To update already existing announcement staff member will need to have discord message id of edited announcement.
+In order to do that every staff member will need to enable "Developer Mode" in Discord Appearance settings, then right click on announcement message and "Copy ID".
+Once staff member has message id he can use `$Update Announcement {message id} {new title}|{new content}` command.
+Just like in announcement creation: First | character is end of title.

+Announcement author will be changed to staff member who edited announcement most recently.

 [Back to top][BackToTop]

 ***